 Many people are still unaware of the realities of exploitation in our world today.
 FFI seeks to empower this generation with the knowledge needed to end global oppression.
 Through FFI Exposure Trips, internships, and Justice Semesters, we are seeking to provide first-hand education on the difficult realities faced by millions of people each day and how we can work together to shine God’s light in the darkness.

-We also want to provide you with resources to help bring awareness to your friends, family, and network of our need to work together on behalf of the exploited.
-We offer awareness campaign resources, fundraisers through social media, tools and information, and event hosting ideas to energize your efforts in being a part of what FFI is doing to break the chains of oppression.
+We also want to provide you with resources to help bring awareness to your friends, family, and network of the need to advocate for the exploited.
+We offer resources for awareness campaigns and social media fundraisers, tools and information, and event hosting ideas to energize your efforts in being a part of what FFI is doing to break the chains of oppression.

 Child Advocacy Center

 The Child Advocacy Center Phuket, located at our FFI office, is a safe and child-friendly place where young victims of trafficking, abuse, or exploitation are able to speak to a trained forensic interviewer about the trauma that the child has experienced or witnessed.
 During the child-friendly interview, investigative law enforcement and social workers supervise from a separate room to build case evidence against the offender(s) that can lead to arrest and prosecution.
 Throughout the case, the children stay in a safe location and receive proper care.
 The ongoing safety and well being of children is our priority.